oap-project/oap-tools/integrations/oap/kubernetes/README.md

 ```

 ## Run Spark/OAP on Kubernetes
 Before doing this, we assume you have setup Kubernetes enironment and it worked properly.
-All the tool scripts are under "integration-tests" folder.
+All the tool scripts are under "spark" or "oap" folder.
 We tested these scripts in Minikube environment.
 If you are using other Kubernetes distributions, you may need to make some changes to work properly.

 ### Create Spark User and Assign Cluster Role
 Spark running on Kubernetes needs edit role of your Kubernetes cluster to create driver or executor pods.
-Go to integration-tests/spark folder and execute the following command to create "spark" user and assign the role.
+Go to spark folder and execute the following command to create "spark" user and assign the role.
 Make sure you have logged in Kubernetes and have administor role of the cluster.
 ```
 sh ./spark-kubernetes-prepare.sh
 ```